Brent crude up 5 percent as Saudi sees improved demand for oil

 U.S. gasoline stocks fell by 3.1 million barrels, the EIA said, more than analysts surveyed by Reuters expected, while distillate stocks - including diesel and heating oil - fell by 2.7 million barrels, a smaller dip than expected.

-With March contract expirations slated on Friday, U.S. March RBOB gasoline surged 9.85 cents to settle at $1.7187 a gallon and March ultra-low sulphur diesel rose 7.47 cents to $2.1036 a gallon.
+With March contract expirations slated on Friday, U.S. March RBOB gasoline RBH5 surged 9.85 cents to settle at $1.7187 a gallon and March ultra-low sulfur diesel HOH5 rose 7.47 cents to $2.1036 a gallon.

 In early trading, oil got a boost from data showing China's factory sector expanded this month, according to the flash HSBC/Markit Purchasing Managers' Index.